Azure/AppConfiguration/releaseNotes/AzureAppConfigurationProviderPython.md

 ### Enhancement

-* Improved the performance of configuration loading time.
+* Improved the performance of data loading from Azure App Configuration, especially when you have a large set of key-values.

 ## 1.1.0 - January 29, 2024